TUTORIAL: How to Get Testnet Funds?

 aecli chain to interact with the blockchain.
 You can see additional information for the command here:

-Options: -u --url [hostname] Node to connect to (default: "https://sdk-mainnet.aepps.com") --internalUrl [internal] Node to connect to(internal) (default: "https://sdk-mainnet.aepps.com") --networkId [networkId] Network id (default: ae_mainnet) -L --limit [playlimit] Limit for play command (default: 10) -P --height [playToHeight] Play to selected height -f --force Ignore epoch version compatibility check --json Print result in json format -h, --help output usage information Commands: top Get top of Chain status Get Epoch version mempool Get mempool of Chain play Real-time block monitoring
+Usage: aecli-chain [options] [command] Options: -u --url [hostname] Node to connect to (default: "https://sdk-mainnet.aepps.com") --internalUrl [internal] Node to connect to(internal) (default: "https://sdk-mainnet.aepps.com") -L --limit [playlimit] Limit for play command (default: 10) -f --force Ignore node version compatibility check --json Print result in json format -h, --help output usage information Commands: top Get top of Chain status Get node version ttl <absoluteTtl> Get relative ttl network_id Get network ID play [options] Real-time block monitoring broadcast [options] <tx> Send transaction to the chain

 Audience – people using released versions of our SDKs.
-Most software developers should use this one.
+Most software developers should use this for testing purposes.

 Let's check the Epoch version of sdk-testnet: